wrshf7/HapSelect-Docs/docs/workflow/parent-selection.md

 For each haploblock:

 1. All possible pairwise crosses among the selected founders (localGEBV) or chromosomes (haplotypes) are evaluated
 2. Combinations that violate optimisation conditions (for example, selfing in localGEBV or haplotypes derived from the same parent with optimal haplotype stacking) are removed.
+This depends on the `strategy` argument.
 3. The expected offspring localGEBV for each cross is calculated (average of parental localGEBV or sum of chosen haplotypes)
 4. The highest-scoring cross for that haploblock is retained
 5. The process repeats across all haploblocks
-6. The fitness values are summed across haploblocks to determine "The Ultimate GEBV" for each set of founders.
+6. The average localGEBV or haplotype sums ("fitness") values are summed across haploblocks to determine "The Ultimate GEBV" for each set of founders across the entire genome.

 The GA therefore attempts to maximise:

 - favourable haplotype complementarity
 - genomic coverage of elite haplotypes
-- the best achievable offspring configuration across blocks that meet optimisation constraints
+- the best achievable offspring configuration across blocks that meet optimisation constraints (e.g., limited starting founders from a large population)

 rather than simply selecting the individuals with the highest total GEBV (truncation selection, TS).